eusef/eusef_khoros_tui_reader/README.md

 ### 2. Configure Environment

-Configure the `.env.template` file with your Khoros community credentials:
+Configure the `.env.template` file with your Khoros community and BlueSky credentials:

 ```bash
 hostname=your-community.khoros.com